Meet Sarah Arnette, Ph.D., a Grand Challenges Initiative Postdoctoral Fellow at the Schmid College of Science and Technology!

 Dr. Sarah Arnette completed her dissertation in Environmental Life Sciences from Arizona State University in June 2024.
 She is interested in the impact of changing environmental conditions across time scales on fish mechanics and physiology.
-Her current work focuses on how fishes of different shapes interact with their environment and using fish as inspiration for soft-bodied robots for a variety of applications.
+Her current work focuses on how fishes of different shapes interact with their environment and using fish as inspiration for soft-bodied robots for various applications.
 She is also passionate about engaging natural history collections in her works.

 _________________________________________________________________________________________________